knative/docs/docs/reference/eventing/eventing.md

 </em>
 </td>
 <td>
-<p>Reference to a channel that will be used to create the subscription
-for receiving events.
-The channel must have spec.subscriptions list which will then be modified accordingly.</p>
-<p>You can specify only the following fields of the ObjectReference:
-- Kind
-- APIVersion
-- Name
-Kind must be &ldquo;Channel&rdquo; and APIVersion must be &ldquo;eventing.knative.dev/v1alpha1&rdquo;</p>
 <p>This field is immutable.
 We have no good answer on what happens to
 the events that are currently in the channel being consumed from and what the semantics there should be.
 For now, you can always